-X-rays are a naturally occurring form of electromagnetic radiation; they are produced when charged particles (electrons or ions) of sufficient energy hit a material.
+X-rays are a naturally occurring form of electromagnetic radiation.
+They are produced when charged particles of sufficient energy hit a material.

-Over the years, scientists have shown concern over the health implications of X-rays; after all, they involve firing radiation at the patient.
-But, do its benefits outnumber its risks?
+Over the years, scientists have shown concern over the health implications of X-rays.
+After all, they involve firing radiation at the patient.
+But, do its benefits outweigh its risks?

-In the following article, we will discuss what X-rays are, how they are used in medical science and the level of risk that they pose.
+This MNT Knowledge Center article will discuss what X-rays are, how they are used in medical science, and the level of risk that they pose.

 Here are some key points about X-rays.
 More detail and supporting information is in the main article.

-- Computed tomography gives the largest dose of X-rays compared to other X-ray procedures
+- CT scans give the largest dose of X-rays compared to other X-ray procedures.